cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 The reason this is even possible to do in the Promise world is because you have the power to execute multiple asynchronous actions in parallel.
 Under the hood, each promise 'chain' returns a promise instance that tracks the relationship between linked parent and child instances.

 Because Cypress enforces commands to run *only* serially, you do not need to be concerned with this in Cypress.
 We enqueue all commands onto a *global* singleton.
-Because there is only ever a single command queue instance, its impossible for commands to ever be *'lost'*.
+Because there is only ever a single command queue instance, it's impossible for commands to ever be *'lost'*.

 You can think of Cypress as "queueing" every command.
 Eventually they'll get run and in the exact order they were used, 100% of the time.